Messere/listal-bot/readme.md

  20% [======>                        ] Done 20 of 100 (errors: 0)
 ```

-To download only oldest images:
+To download only the oldest images:

 ```bash
 $ listal-bot -u http://www.listal.com/marilyn-monroe -o ./mm-pictures -l 370: